 The very notion of tapping into my higher Self is a journey without destination.
 I represent that journey and I am the destination; both, at the same time, in the same moment.
 When the mind and the higher Self are aligned – my heart remains expanded and for me that makes it a good day.
 I try to stay out of the way with my “worldly I”– well, as much as I possibly can – I try to lead my life by being the Self, allowing the mind to follow, assisting me with daily chores, decision making processes, practicalities of life.

-People around you will inevitably end up probing your ways, using their faculty of mind, as people do, to an extent you allow them to.
+People in our lives will inevitably end up probing our ways, using their faculty of mind to an extent we allow them to.
 When you love someone, your heart is open, you give them access to yourself, hence you become accessible to interference – to a certain extent – you have to decide.

 Sometimes the interference is valuable, it adds clarity to your state of mind, enabling you to see events in your life as they are.
-It all depends where that person is coming from.
+It all depends where the other person is coming from.
 From the state of their higher Self or their mind?
 Is their intention selfless, pure from the heart, or is there a selfish, manipulative motive that made them open their mouth, either consciously or subconsciously?
-How do you recognize that to ensure you remain faithful to your Self?
+How do you recognize that to ensure you remain faithful to who you are?

 Whenever you feel any notion of abrupt disturbance, try not to react instantly, learn to pause between your thoughts, allow at least 10 heart beats and a few breaths to pass in between, so you may fall in tune with your own truth.
 Work it out, before you act it out.
 This way you can respond, not react.
 And respond profoundly and powerfully you will!

 You see, mind likes to jump like a monkey.
-It is always there, ready to prance and spring, it’s full of different habits.
-Whereas your heart is continuously beating from the same place, sometimes faster, at times slower.
+It is always there, ready to prance and spring, it has many persistent habits.
+Your heart is your anchor.
+Heart is continuously beating from the same place, sometimes faster, at times slower.
 Intensity is it’s only variable.
 How fast it beats you can influence with the power of your breath and your mind.
 When responding and making decisions, try to first tap into your heart beat, observe where you are and don’t make any hasty decision when your heart is beating too fast.

 Over the past few months, I had to make a decision that was out of the ordinary – for me.
-A kind of decision some of us make once in a decade, or even less frequently due to encounters that encourage us to explore further.
-When I’m aligned with my higher Self, any resulting decision making I have to do feels quite natural, easy, there is usually not much resistance from the mind, apart from those few days before the actual physical move.
+A kind of decision some of us make once in a decade, or even less frequently due to encounters that pull us into a whirlpool of conflicting emotions.
+When I’m aligned with my true self, it becomes easier to make decisions.

-Life will present obstacles when it’s time to move on, but that too is part of the journey, where you will be challenged to remain in alliance with your higher Self, and supported by your heart & mind.
+Life often presents obstacles when it’s time to move on, but that too is part of the journey.
+You will be challenged to remain in alliance with your true self.

 Places we decide to go, people we surround ourselves with, activities and habits we choose to cultivate and engage with – they matter.
-The more in tune I become with my Self, the easier I navigate through life.
-Life becomes simpler and I become more skillful – if you want to use that word.
-Why not!?!
-At the end of the day, it’s both the inside and the outside what makes us who we are.
-Both should align for the powerful insights to arise and give us a clear direction in our lives.
+The more in tune I become with myself, the easier I navigate through life.
+Life becomes simpler and I become more skillful.
+Both matters, the world we carry inside as well as the external manifestation of our life that makes us who we are.
+Both should align for the powerful insights to arise and give us a clear direction forward.

-The greatest craftspeople of this world live & create while being fully aligned with their higher Self, composed state of mind, an open heart, and oodles of skills to create a masterpiece.
+The greatest craftspeople in this world live & create while being fully aligned with their higher Self, composed state of mind, an open heart, and oodles of skills to create a masterpiece.